Kindergartens

 If your child has not received a first round offer, we will send you an email or text message telling you that your child has been put on the waiting list.

-Second round offers are made in late September and include all children on the waiting list.
+Second round offers are made in early October and include all children on the waiting list.

 Any later offers are made when places become available.